2008 Western India bombings: Evidence of Coerced Confessions and Witness Retractions

 Testimony revealed that many witnesses, including Milind Joshirao, were allegedly tortured, threatened, or illegally detained until they named RSS figures like Yogi Adityanath and others.
 The court accepted that these statements were recorded under coercion and acknowledged thousands of witness statements turning hostile, undermining the prosecution’s credibility.

-Takes Over & Investigates the ATS Narrative
+NIA investigation

 In April 2011, the National Investigation Agency (NIA) assumed control of the case and in 2016 filed a supplementary chargesheet, dropping MCOCA charges and diverging significantly from the ATS narrative.

 NIA highlighted that confessions and many prosecutions under ATS were based on coerced statements and lacked corroboration.

 Court Trial & Witness Examination

 From 2018 to November 2023, the court heard from 323 prosecution witnesses, of whom over 37 turned hostile.
 Final arguments concluded in April 2025.

 Final Verdict (July 31, 2025)

 The Special NIA Court acquitted all seven accused, including Sadhvi Pragya Thakur and Lt.
 Col. Purohit, stating the prosecution failed to prove conspiracy beyond reasonable doubt.

 The court expressed deep concern over ATS misconduct: missing original documents, chain-of-custody violations, planting of evidence, and use of coercion during interrogations.
 Notably, ATS officers were recommended for inquiry due to suspicions of planting explosive traces (RDX) at accused’s residences.

 The judge emphasised: “Suspicion cannot replace legal proof,” making clear that convictions require proper, reliable, and admissible evidence.